jarthursquiers/FireByArthurTradingEngine/README.md

 It is written in Typescript to allow for an object oriented structure, and depends on "clasp" for deploying the app to Google Apps.

+The official site for this project is on [FireByArthur.com](https://firebyarthur.com/fire-by-arthur-trading-engine/)

 ## Getting the FireByArthurTradingEngine up and running.

 - Install Node.js and Visual Studio Code